isc-projects/bind9/doc/arm/reference.rst

 Opportunistic TLS provides encryption for data but does not provide any authentication for the channel.
-This mode is the default one and it is used whenever :any:`remote-hostname` and :any:`ca-file` options are not set in :any:`tls` statements in use.
-RFC 9103 allows optional fallback to clear-text DNS in the cases when TLS is not available.
+This mode is the default one and it is used whenever :any:`remote-hostname` and :any:`ca-file` options are not set in :any:`tls` statements in use. :rfc:`9103` allows optional fallback to clear-text DNS in the cases when TLS is not available.
 Still, BIND intentionally does not support that in order to protect from unexpected data leaks due to misconfiguration.
 Both BIND and its